News from the District

 The 2019 season of MCAS testing will soon be underway and some students have already participated in their MCAS infrastructure trial (or practice test).
 This will be the first year that all MCAS testing will be computer-based (with the one exception of high school Biology).
 Our technology and administrative teams have been working hard to prepare the online assessments for our students.
 The MCAS assessment dates are available on the calendars on our school websites and we ask that families do everything they can to ensure that students are well-prepared to do their best on test days.
 Have a wonderful March!

 Assistant Superintendent of Schools

 This page provides information relative to all aspects of curriculum and instruction in the Duxbury Public Schools.
 Curriculum includes our local curriculum maps as well as references to the Massachusetts Curriculum Frameworks.
-Instruction outlines our current project and initiatives as well as plans for meeting the needs of all students.
+Instruction outlines our current projects and initiatives as well as plans for meeting the needs of all students.
 Our assessment work is extensive and includes both MCAS results as well as local measures.
-The district's planning occurs at many levels all of which connect through the strategic, technology and school improvement plans.
+The district's planning occurs at many levels all of which connect through the strategic, technology, and school improvement plans.
 Duxbury's focus on professional development is continuous.
 This page will highlight our recent and future efforts.